tud-hri/joan/paper/paper.md

 autonomous vehicles (AVs).
 To design AVs that can safely handle such interactions, research into human-AV interaction is needed.
 This research can partly be done in driving simulators.
 However, existing driving simulators are expensive, implementing new functionality (e.g., AV controllers) can be difficult, and setting up new experiments can be tedious.
 To address these issues, we present JOAN, a framework for human-AV interaction experiments.
-JOAN connects to the open-source AV-simulation program Carla and enables quick and easy implementation of simple driving experiments using a GUI.
+JOAN connects to the open-source AV-simulation program CARLA and enables quick and easy implementation of simple driving experiments using a GUI.
 It supports experiments in VR, a variety of human input devices, and haptic feedback.
 JOAN is easy to use, flexible, and enables researchers to perform simple experiments without writing a single line of code.